 NO: I take it bad experiences are most likely if one lets her “guard” down at some point?

 TG: Yes, it is easy to get relaxed and feel comfortable as one sort of habituates to one’s circumstances.
-I don’t think it is necessary to go into details, but most women probably could tell you about getting “cornered” on dates when alone with a male who has been a “gentleman” up to then and suddenly becomes both aroused by the situation and is motivated to be very demanding.
+I don’t think it is necessary to go into detail, but most women probably could tell you about getting “cornered” on dates when alone with a male who has been a “gentleman” up to then and suddenly becomes both aroused by the situation and is motivated to be very demanding.
 I would also point out that letting one’s guard down is not the only problem.

 NO: What else poses a problem?